PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md

 <tr>
 <td><code>file</code></td>
 <td><code>string</code></td>
-<td>The URL of an image file or PDF file accessible to the server, or the Base64-encoded result of the content of the aforementioned file types.
+<td>The URL of image files (including TIFF; multi-page TIFF is processed page by page) or PDF file accessible to the server, or the Base64-encoded result of the content of the aforementioned file types.
-By default, there is no limit on how many PDF pages are processed.
-To cap the number of pages processed on the server, set <code>Serving.extra.max_num_input_imgs</code> to a positive integer in the pipeline configuration file, for example:
+By default, there is no page limit.
+To set a page limit on the server, set <code>Serving.extra.max_num_input_imgs</code> to a positive integer in the pipeline configuration file, for example:
 <pre><code>Serving:
   extra:
     max_num_input_imgs: 10